adicu/learn-webdev/webdev_curriculum.md

 This URL breaks up into five parts:

 1. The protocol (`https`): We are using the [HTTPS][https] protocol, which is a secure version of HTTP, detailed in [section 2.1.5](#http).
-2. The separator (`://`): A colon and two slashes always follow the protocol is used to separate the protocol and the host.
+2. The separator (`://`): A colon and two slashes always follow the protocol and are used to separate the protocol and the host.
 3. The host (`api.github.com`): A host is usually a domain name (this is the case for our url), but it could also be an IP Address.
 4. The path (`/search/repositories`): Everything from the first `/` up to the `?` that starts the query string is the path.
 When accessing a web page, often these paths will be hierarchical and include a filename at the end, like `/blog/2014/02/post.html`.
 When making API calls, these paths are the API method that is being called.
 Here, we are searching repositories.
 5. The query string (`?q=tetris+language:assembly&sort=stars&order=desc`): is a series of key-value pairs of the form `<key>=<value>`.
 The query string starts with a `?` and each key-value pair is separated by `&`.
 The key value pairs here are: